Efficient Information Retrieval for Sensing via Continuous Measurement

 \subsection{Implementation of the Optimal Measurement via the Quantum Decoder}

-Let us now construct an explicit recipe for achieving the optimal measurement Eq.~\eqref{eq:optimal_cond}, via engineering the evolution operator $U_{\rm DE}(T)$, or equivalently, the Hamiltonian $H_{\rm D}$ and jump operator $J_{\rm D}$ of the decoder.
-Such a construction is enabled by the following theorem, for which we provide a rigorous proof in Appendix \ref{app: proof_left_normalization}.
+Let us now construct an explicit recipe for achieving the optimal measurement Eq.~\eqref{eq:optimal_cond}, via engineering the evolution operator $U_{\rm DE}(\theta_0,T)$, or equivalently, the Hamiltonian $H_{\rm D}(\theta_0,t)$ and jump operator $J_{\rm D}(\theta_0,t)$ of the decoder.
+Such a construction is enabled by the following theorem.